lchacon-LANL/pixie3d/doc/README.txt

         -npy: processors in Y direction
         -npz: processors in Z direction

+5.4> Postprocessing

+Postprocessing is done with pixplot.x (or any of the following
+variants: pixplot_a.x for vector potential version; pixplot.petsc.x for parallel version; and pixplot_a.petsc.x for parallel vector potential version).

+pixplot.x is configured via the namelist "graphdef", also located in the file "pixie3d.in".
+The components of the namelist are described in App.
+2.

+The serial postprocessor can be used to postprocess serial or parallel runs (provided the information fits in memory).
+However, the parallel postprocessor cannot be used to postprocess serial runs (unless it employs only one processor).

+The parallel postprocessor does not require any runtime options.
+If postprocessing is done in parallel, one needs to use the same number of processors as were used with pixie3d.petsc.x.
+Furthermore, XDRAW contour plots are not generated (although time histories still are), and the HDF5 file pixie3d.h5 is generated instead.
+This file can be interpreted using the freely available graphics software Visit.

 6.> References

 [1] L. Chacón, "A non-staggered, conservative, , finite-volume scheme for 3D implicit extended magnetohydrodynamics in curvilinear geometries," Comput.
 Phys.
 Comm., 163 (3), 143-171 (2004).

 [2] L. Chacón, D. A. Knoll, J. M. Finn, "An implicit, nonlinear reduced resistive MHD solver," J. Comput.
 Phys., 178, 15-36 (2002).

 [3] L. Chacón, D. A. Knoll, "A 2D high-beta Hall MHD implicit nonlinear solver," J. Comput.
 Phys., 188 (2), 573-592 (2003).

 [4] L. Chacón, "A fully implicit 3D extended MHD algorithm," 32nd EPS Conference on Plasma Physics, Tarragona, Spain, June 27-July 1, 2005.

 [5] L. Chacón, D. A. Knoll, "A fully implicit 3D extended MHD algorithm," 33rd EPS Conference on Plasma Physics, Rome, Italy, June 19-23, 2006.

-> Appendix 1: Default values for input parameters.
+> Appendix 1: Default values for input parameters for "pixie3d.x":

-For "pixie3d.x":

       !General setup
       neqd     = 8             !
 Number of degrees of freedom (equations)